cyberSane/pairingMatrix/README.md

 * Provide a regexp of your git commit messages in a file named config.yml
 * There is a default regexp in case you do not provide any config file.
   Default regexp matches messages in this format- |story#|Pair1/Pair2| message
+* You can also specify individual names which you want to filter out from your pairing matrix (Note: Useful in case when refactor/fix commit in the same regex format)

 ```
   cd /to your project folder